 For an idea of how a sanding mop can be an advantageous accessory to keep around your shop, here is an explanatory video to show you one in action.

-As with sanding mops, sanding stars are available in a variety of sandpaper grits, from coarser, lower-numbered grits to the finer, higher-numbered grits depending on where you are in the sanding process.
+As with sanding mops, sanding stars are available in a variety of sandpaper grits, from coarser, lower-numbered grits to finer, higher-numbered grits depending on where you are in the sanding process.
 Also, sanding stars are to be used with a drill press or your shop’s power drill.

 Sanding stars are also very inexpensive, and a pack of three in your choice of grit can be found for under $40.